yogsototh/yblog/content/Scratch/fr/blog/Haskell-Tutorials--a-tutorial.md

 ~~~

 Congratulation!
-Now if you break your documentation examples, you'll get prompted.
+Now if you break your documentation examples, you'll get notified.

 ### Badges